HarryMaher/RedLightGreenLight/README.md

 # FreBotBridge

 ##### *What?*
-A bot that uses convolutional neural networks to look at a traffic camera pointed at the Fremont Bridge and tweet the up-to-the-minute orientation of the Fremont Bridge.
+A Twitter bot that uses convolutional neural networks to look at the Fremont Bridge *through the lens* of a local traffic camera and tweet the up-to-the-minute orientation of the Fremont Bridge.
 Is it up or down?

+##### *Who?*
+The Fremont Bridge.
+In Seattle.

 ##### *Why?*
 *not.
 Why not.